edi3/edi3-igl/docs/index.md

 ![API Architecture](ICL_API_Architecture.png)

 ICL node implementations need access to routing information such as "to send document type X from Country A to Country B, use DLT channel 2".
 Initially it is expected that this information is managed independently in each node.
 However as the number of countries, channels, and document types increases, there may be a requirement to manage routing information in a consistent way (which could be a centralised service or could be itself a decentralised ledger).
+Also, as countries make new arrangements (eg ceprecate one DLT channel in lieu of another) there will be a need to orchestrate the change without incurring downtime.

 ## ICL API Specifications